 I might not have been as close friends with Burton Whitmon (Burt) Renager Jr. had it not been for a ukulele.
 In the fall of 1960 I was a freshman in medical school at the University of Arkansas in Little Rock and had gone to the lobby of Jeff Banks Dormitory to take a short break from studies.
 Seated on a couch surrounded by several other students was this short, nice looking, clean-cut guy playing his ukulele while singing a folk song with the group.
 The Kingston Trio was just becoming very popular, and they were singing “Tom Dooley” which was the signature song of the Trio.
 His playing and singing while not concert quality was pretty good, so I joined them in singing.
 I told them I would get my Gibson guitar and join them if that was alright.
 This was the beginning of a friendship born in Kingston Trio type folk music and nurtured through the years by many common interests including most of all, love of God, family, country and country music, especially Flatt and Scruggs bluegrass..

 Among Burt’s many talents during his formative years (apart from the ukulele) was flying private planes.
 After learning the skills of piloting he continued flying small aircraft for many years until only recently.
-Never one to refuse a challenge as a young man, he told me he once flew a single engine plane under the large bridge at Memphis for which he received a reprimand from the Federal Aviation Board and had his license temporarily suspended.
-He also told me he suspected he had been reported by the one who challenged him and was angry he had lost the bet over the stunt.
+Never one to refuse a challenge as a young man he told me he once flew a single engine plane under the large bridge at Memphis.
+For this act of bravery he received a reprimand from the Federal Aviation Board and had his license temporarily suspended.
+He told me he suspected he had been reported by the one who challenged him and was angry he had lost the bet over the stunt.

 Burt was focused on his pre-medical studies in college and graduated with honors from Memphis State University before entering medical school in the fall of 1960.
 His initial goal was to become a family physician like his own doctor whom he admired.
 In those early days none of us really knew what rigorous training lay ahead, and where our paths would lead.
 It was important to have an outlet to help relieve the stress of the academic world, and music was a good one for us.

 Our playing and singing gigs during the first year in medical school were lots of fun, and we probably spent too much time honing our musical skills in various ways.
-We made a memorable trip one weekend to Mountain View, Arkansas to the Jimmy Driftwood Folk Festival and even played a few of our songs on the square while surrounded by 10-15 mountain folks.
-They seemed curious to hear what these “city slickers” could do, but I don’t remember them being very impressed with our style of folk music!
-We were not invited to perform on-stage that evening, but loved the people and enjoyed the music which was everywhere that weekend in Mountain View.
+We made a memorable trip one weekend to Mountain View, Arkansas to the Jimmy Driftwood Folk Festival and even played a few of our songs on the square while surrounded by ten to fifteen mountain folks.
+They seemed curious to hear what these “city slickers” could do, but I don’t remember them being very impressed with our style of folk music.
+We were not invited to perform on-stage that evening, but loved the people and enjoyed the music which was everywhere on this weekend in Mountain View.

-I wrote about one of our more unusual performances in a previous post (One Night atthe Rackensack, Jan.
-2015).
-Burt had a gift for generating a background story for the songs we performed when in reality the songs we played and sang were learned from albums of Flatt and Scruggs and recordings of Bob Dylan and others.
-We always thought we were the only ones who knew the truth concerning those stories.
+I wrote about one of our more unusual performances in a previous post (One Night atthe Rackensack).
+Burt had a gift for generating a background story for the songs we performed when in reality the songs we played and sang were mostly learned from albums of Flatt and Scruggs and recordings of Bob Dylan and others.
+We thought we were the only ones who really knew the truth concerning those stories.

 Burt’s professional career took a turn following our freshman year, and he dropped out of medical school to pursue a military career.
 I’m not sure his initial intentions were career military, but the war in Vietnam was beginning to escalate in the mid 1960’s, and all young men in those days were subject to being drafted into the war effort.
-Burt became a junior officer in the United States Navy via Officer’s Candidate School in Newport Rhode Island in 1965.
-About that time he married his longtime sweetheart Paula Kalder, also of West Memphis, Arkansas, and they started building their family and life together in Virginia Beach, Virginia.
+Burt became a junior officer in the United States Navy via Officer’s Candidate School in Newport, Rhode Island in 1965.
+About this time he married his longtime sweetheart, Paula Kalder also of West Memphis, and they started building their family and life together in Virginia Beach, Virginia.

 Early on Burt spent a tour of duty in Vietnam commanding a Swift Boat, the modern analog of the PT Boat of World War II.
 Some of his exploits were recorded in a book written by Jim Guy Tucker.
 (Arkansas Men of War, Penguin Press, 1968).
 Jim Guy Tucker was a war correspondent when he wrote and published the book.
 He was later elected Governor of Arkansas and subsequently resigned following conviction for fraud in the Whitewater Affair.

 Burt had a distinguished naval career and rose in the ranks to Captain before retiring in 1991.
 His last command was aboard the USS Farragut which was a modern class of missile destroyers.
 (See above photo).
-Under his command were 400+ enlisted men and 25 officers.
+Under his command were over four hundred enlisted men and twenty-five officers.
 I thought he would stay on active duty in the Navy until achieving the rank of Admiral, but it was best for him and his family to retire when he did.
-Regardless I have always addressed him by that rank when calling and speaking to him by phone.
+Regardless I have always addressed him by this rank when calling and speaking to him by phone.

 The first time I met George Berry in 1957 I didn’t like him even a little.
 It wasn’t his outward appearance which bothered me.
 He was a tall, handsome Texan , nicely dressed with a great tan and a pleasing outgoing personality.
 What really bothered me was his relationship to my sister Marilyn.
 She had decided after 1 year at the all-women’s Lindenwood College in St. Charles, Missouri to attend the University of Texas in Austin.
 I thought she had lost her sense of good judgement because the Texas Longhorns were bitter rivals of my beloved Arkansas Razorbacks.
 To add further fuel she had met and fallen in love with this man George Berry who was a stranger to me, and they had planned to marry in July, 1957 at the end of her junior year.
 My thought about him was he was stealing my sweet sister away to Texas, and I would never see her again.
 At the time I was a teen, and Marilyn had been a stabilizing influence on me since early childhood although she was only 3 years older.